North Palmer River camping area

-Access: the camping area can be reached by four-wheel-drive only.
+Access: the camping area can be reached by 4WD only.
 Both the upper and lower sections are suitable for off-road camper trailers, but not accessible for caravans and buses.

 Number of sites: both the upper and lower sections are open areas without separately defined sites—both sections are suitable for multiple groups.
-Camping permits are for the camping area as a whole—visitors can choose to camp at either the upper or lower section on arrival.
+Visitors can choose to camp at either the upper or lower section on arrival.

 Camp sites are suitable for: tents or off-road camper trailers.